Marketing for Law Firms in 2019

 Sending out emails has also never been easier.
 We use software that allows you to curate recent Facebook posts and send out email newsletters in a matter of minutes.

 Some law firms are eligible for retargeting.
-Have you ever visited a website only to be followed around the internet and social media with their banner ads?
-This is retargeting.
+Have you ever visited a website and then you can’t stop seeing ads for that website?
+That’s retargeting.

 Setting up retargeting is easy and cost-effective.
 It allows you to stay in front of your potential customers even while they’re doing research at the top of the funnel.
 You market to people who have already seen your brand and keep getting impressions in front of them.

 Setting up full tracking can be a complete pain in the butt.
 However, the effort is worth the work.
-You need to know where your leads are coming from and have an accurate way to track them all.
+You need to know where your leads are coming from and have a correct way to track them all.

 Here are the primary contact methods we track on a day to day basis.